 The original Classic Inca Trail 4 days is a long and challenging hike, but there is also a shorter version known as the Short Inca Trail.
 So, which one should you choose?

-The Classic Machu Picchu Inca Trail is a 26-mile (42-kilometer) long hike and takes four days to complete.
-It starts at Km 82, in the Sacred Valley, and ends at Machu Picchu.
-Trekkers will pass through beautiful scenery along the way, including alpine forests, mountain valleys, and lush jungles.
+The Classic Machu Picchu Inca Trail is a 26-mile (42-kilometer) hike that takes four days to complete.
+It starts at Km 82 in the Sacred Valley; and ends at Machu Picchu.
+Along the way, trekkers will pass through beautiful scenery, including alpine forests, mountain valleys, and lush jungles.
 The trail also crosses several high-altitude passes, reaching a maximum elevation of 13,829 feet (4,215 meters).

 The Short Inca Trail hike to Machu Picchu is only 10 miles (16 kilometers) long and can be completed in just 1 day.
 It starts at Km 104 and ends at Machu Picchu.
 While this route doesn't offer the same variety of scenery as the longer Inca Trail, it still passes through some stunning landscapes, including cloud forests.